aspurser84-dot/BIFX546-project/README.md

    !pip install -r https://raw.githubusercontent.com/aspurser84-dot/BIFX546-project/main/requirements.txt
    ```

-5. Run the second cell set up the directory.
+5. Run the second cell to set up the directory.

 6. Run one of the two upload options: